kaycix/minimal-mistakes/docs/_pages/formulation.md

 an interwoven, tightly bound, still somewhat soft, but nevertheless water-impermeable, tack-free film.
 And until this oil-like substance evaporates or is washed away, the film cannot achieve the ultimate hardness the original hard particles are capable of forming.
-As the oil-like substance gradually disappears, though, over a period of several hours under normal drying conditions, the film becomes harder and harder.
+As the oil-like substance gradually disappears though, over a period of several hours under normal drying conditions, the film becomes harder and harder.
 During this period, other, but slower, chemical-hardening reactions are occuring in the film as well, working in combination with the evaporation process to help produce ultimate hardness in about 24 hours time.